 OVERALL RISK : LOW

-Rome, as many cities in Italy, are overall safe, except of some petty crime, such as bag snatching, pick-pocketing and theft from cars.
+Rome, like many cities in Italy, is overall safe, except for some petty crime, such as bag snatching, pick-pocketing and theft from cars.
 Thieves often work in groups to distract victims, pretending to ask for directions or dropping attractive items on the floor of the train.
 While you are trying to help him/her m, the other one will take your valuables.

 TRANSPORT & TAXIS RISK : MEDIUM

 The official taxis in Rome are white, and it is advisable not to negotiate the price for the city center.
 However, make sure your driver activates the meter.
-There are numerous unlicensed "taxi" drivers who will try their best to attract you to enter his/her car.
+Numerous unlicensed "taxi" drivers will try their best to attract you to enter his/her car.
 Just ignore them.
 Driving to Rome is quite easy.
 However, a GPS or a good map is essential.
 Bear in mind that car theft is very common in Italy.
-There might be some risk while taking public transport and there are reports of thieves slashing tires at the red light in order to persuade drivers to pull over and get out of their cars after which they will take their valuables or purses from the car.
-Strikes occur frequently in the Italian capital, which can result in delays of public transport services.
+There might be some risk while taking public transport and there are reports of thieves slashing tires at the red light to persuade drivers to pull over and get out of their cars after which they will take their valuables or purses from the car.
+Strikes occur frequently in the Italian capital, which can result in delays in public transport services.

 PICKPOCKETS RISK : HIGH

 Summer and autumn are periods when it is a peak tourist season in Rome, which increases the theft.
 Theft is particularly common on trains in Italy, including to and from Fiumicino Airport, near Rome.
-Thieves use a number of approaches to distract their victims.
+Thieves use many approaches to distract their victims.